 - Cash-out Refinance.
 You may consider this option to cash out some of your home’s equity .
 If you’ve built substantial equity in your home through appreciation and your monthly principal payments, you may be eligible to convert part of your home’s equity into cash through a cash-out refinance.
 You can use this cash to improve your financial situation or the value of your home through improvements.

-- Home Affordable Refinance Program (HARP®).
+- Relief Refinance.
 You may consider this option if you’re current on your mortgage payments but unable to qualify for a no cash-out refinance because you have little or no equity in your home.
-HARP has helped millions of underwater homeowners take advantage of lower mortgage rates.

 Reach out to your lender to discuss refinancing options that fit your goals.
 To get a sense of how much it may cost to refinance your mortgage, check out our refinance calculator.